 Roasted onions are soft, sweet and perfect for serving alongside other roasted vegetables or meats (like this simple roasted chicken).
 Simply arrange trimmed whole onions in a baking dish, add butter and herbs, and then roast.

 We’ve shared a few recipes starring onions before.
-We’ve shown you how to pickle them, turn them into dips and used them to make this three ingredient tomato soup.
+We’ve shown you how to pickle them, turn them into incredible dip, and used them to make this essential French onion soup.
 These whole roasted onions are just as good and can be used in so many ways.

 Enjoy these roasted onions in the following ways:

 - Alongside other side dishes like mashed potatoes, mushroom stuffing and roasted squash.

 - Alone, spread onto some toast with a bit of extra salt and some better-quality balsamic vinegar or sherry vinegar.